X16Community/x16-emulator/README.md

 	* New `-fsroot` and `-startin` options to specify the root of the emulated host fs, and the host directory to start in respectively. [mooinglemur]
 	* Many, many new features implemented in the [ROM](https://github.com/X16Community/x16-rom/#release-42-cambridge)
 * Other
-	* PS/2 devices now connected via SMC via I2C, I2C pins have moved to match hardware [stefan-b-jacobsson]
+	* PS/2 devices now connected via SMC via I2C, I2C pins have moved to match hardware [stefan-b-jakobsson]
 	* Recognize middle mouse button [ZeroByteOrg]
 	* Synchronized keymaps with ROM [megagrump]
 	* Build fixes [irmen]